aalooksth/pragatisheel/index.md

 ---

 # About
-Established in 2006 BS, Pragatisheel School is a pioneer school for education.
+Established in 2006 BS, Pragatisheel School is a pioneer school for education situated in Sunkoshi Rural Municipality-3, Jhanjajholi, Ratmata, Sindhuli, Nepal.

 <!-- ## Feel Free to Explore